Northern house wren: Description

 Adult northern house wrens are about 11 to 13 cm long, with a 15 cm wingspan and weigh about 10 to 12 g.
 Among standard measurements, the wing chord is 4.7 to 5.3 cm, the tail is 3.9 to 4.4 cm, the culmen is 1.1 to 1.3 cm and the tarsus is 1.6 to 1.8 cm.
 The subspecies vary greatly, with upper parts ranging from dull greyish-brown to rich rufescent-brown, and the underparts ranging from brown, over buff and pale grey, to pure white.
 All subspecies have blackish barring to the wings and tail, and some also to the flanks.
 All subspecies show a faint eye-ring and eyebrow and have a long, thin bill with a blackish upper mandible, and a black-tipped yellowish or pale grey lower mandible.
 The legs are pinkish or grey.
 The short tail is typically held cocked.

 This bird's rich bubbly song is commonly heard during the nesting season but rarely afterwards.
-There is marked geographical variation in the song, though somewhat more gradual than in the bird's outward appearance that can strikingly differ, e.g., on neighboring islands in the Caribbean.
-Birds from the far north and south of the species' range nonetheless have songs that differ markedly.
+There is marked variation in the song.